Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 W. Douglas Benn - Cheesecake Factory, Inc.

-I think that we have talked about that in our filings, Greg (sic) [Alex] (26:12), and we can double check that number for you.
+I think that we have talked about that in our filings, Greg (sic) [Alex], and we can double check that number for you.

 Alex Marty - Raymond James Financial, Inc.